-The number of Missouri's intercity bus stops slowly decreased since 2008.
+The number of Missouri's intercity bus stops has slowly decreased since 2008.
 Most of the recent incremental growth in Missouri's intercity bus service increased the schedule frequency for cities already receiving service rather than creating new bus stops in unserved areas.
-This year, Jefferson Lines lost or dropped stops in Butler, Peculiar, Pineville and at the Kansas City International Airport, but added stops in Neosho and Kansas City North.
-Wisconsin gained a significant number of stops in 2011, that remain in 2012, due to a state-funded intercity bus program which matches federal funds.
+For example, in late 2011 Megabus added direct service from St. Louis to Memphis, but added no new stops along the way.
+This year, Jefferson Lines lost or dropped stops in Butler, Peculiar, Pineville and the Kansas City International Airport, but added stops in Neosho and Kansas City North.
+Wisconsin gained a significant number of stops in 2011 due to the implementation of a state-funded intercity bus program to match federal funds.